Sean Morris

-Sean partaking in some of his favorite past times.

 Sean Paul Morris (born September 10, 1983, in Marshfield, Massachusetts) is a professional lacrosse player with the Boston Cannons of the Major League Lacrosse, and the Boston Blazers in the National Lacrosse League.
 He founded Laxachusetts, Legacy Lacrosse, BostonLax.net and has recently launched TheLocker.com.

 Amateur career

 Morris played collegiate lacrosse at University of Massachusetts.
 Morris initially enrolled at Rutgers University, but transferred and played his four years of eligibility at UMass.
 Morris lead the Minuteman to the NCAA Men's Lacrosse Championship game in 2006.
 He was awarded with back to back Eastern College Athletic Conference Player of the Year, and named New England Player of the Year in 2005 and 2006.
 Morris was also named as one of the five finalist for the Tewaaraton Trophy, awarded to the awarded "Most Outstanding" collegiate lacrosse player in the United States, in 2005 & 2006.
 In his Senior year, Sean was chosen for Faces in the Crowd by Sports Illustrated for leading the country in points per game.

 In high school, Morris was a star running back.
 Morris was also recognized with the "Al Bundy Award" in 1999 Scoring 5 Touchdowns in one High School Game.